malakhv/SACD-Ripper/README.md

 # SACD-Ripper
-The SACD-Ripper utility with minimalistic UI for PC
+The SACD-Ripper utility for PC with minimalistic UI.